Last Updated on January 4, 2021 by Jack Sanders

 This led to less knee pain and thus knee injuries, which allowed me to achieve the best possible work performance that I could get without any injuries to go with it.

-In addition, the boots came with a trailguard platform that gave me a lightweight and seamless support which is something really good for the knees as an excess amount of weight could cause the feet to swing too much while moving, which could make knee injuries much more likely.
+Also, the boots came with a trail guard platform that gave me a lightweight and seamless support which is something really good for the knees as an excess amount of weight could cause the feet to swing too much while moving, which could make knee injuries much more likely.

-In addition, you can rest assured that you can avoid injuries because of the external structure of the shoe which will prevent you from slipping and falling.
-There is an oil and slip resistant outsole with a 90-degree heel that makes this shoe extremely versatile.
+Besides, you can rest assured that you can avoid injuries because of the external structure of the shoe which will prevent you from slipping and falling.
+There is an oil and slip-resistant outsole with a 90-degree heel that makes this shoe extremely versatile.

 Because of the structure of the outsole, there is excellent traction on the shoe, which is very good for stability.
-Not only will you not slip and fall with this out so, but your knees will not go off and cause injuries that are unnecessary.
+Not only will you not slip and fall with this out so, but your knees will not go off and cause unnecessary injuries.

 They are also built with a material that is resistant to electrical hazards, which will prevent you from getting electrical shock injuries.

-All in all, these Danner Vicious work boots are great for bad knees as they are structured for both functionality and comfort while you are in the midst of your work day, without sacrificing on durability.
+All in all, these Danner Vicious work boots are great for bad knees as they are structured for both functionality and comfort while you are in the midst of your workday, without sacrificing durability.